BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 ArviZ utilizes for animated Posterior Predictive Checks.
-Notable examples of animation used in uncertainty communication are the New York Times Election Needle [^5], which used a shaking needle gauge to highlight the uncertainty estimation of which candidate would ultimately win.
+Notable examples of animation used in uncertainty communication are the New York Times Election Needle [^5], which used a shaking needle gauge to highlight the uncertainty in the estimation of which candidate would ultimately win.
 Another election example is Matthew Kay's Presidential Plinko [^6].
 Both of these visualizations used motion to show the estimated outcome of various United States election results and how it was generated.
-Most importantly both used animation give a sense of the uncertainty, from the shaking needle in the New York Times visualization, or the randomness of the plinko drops in Matthey Kay's example.
+Most importantly both used animation give a sense of the uncertainty, from the shaking needle in the New York Times visualization, or the randomness of the Plinko drops in Matthew Kay's example.

 Animations are able to display many images to show a changing state, and